Kalmykia: Politics

 The head of the government in Kalmykia is called "The Head of the Republic".
-The President of Russia selects a candidate for the Head of the Republic position and presents it to the Parliament of Kalmyk Republic, the People's Khural, for approval.
-If a candidate is not approved, the President of the Russian Federation can dissolve the Parliament and set up new elections.
+After a reform in 2006 that made the governors of the federal subjects appointable by the President, the President of Russia selected a candidate for the Head of the Republic position and presented it to the Parliament of Kalmyk Republic, the People's Khural, for approval.
+If a candidate was not approved, the President of the Russian Federation could dissolve the Parliament and set up new elections.
+Since the reform was revoked in 2011, the Head of the Republic has been elected by a direct vote, the first such election happening in 2014.